Velodrome: Track markings

 Minimum 2.5 m (or half the track width) above the inside of the track is the blue stayer's line.
 This line serves in races behind motorbikes as a separation line.
 Stayers below the blue line may not be overtaken on the inside.
-In Madison races (named after six-day races at Madison Square Garden in New York City, New York and also known as "the American"), the team's relief rider rests above the stayer's line by riding slowly until his or her teammate comes around the track and throws him or her back into the race.
+In Madison races (named after six-day races at Madison Square Garden in New York City, New York, and also known as "the American"), the team's relief rider rests above the stayer's line by riding slowly until his or her teammate comes around the track and throws him or her back into the race.

 The finish line is black on a wide white band and near the end of the home straight.
 Red lines are marked in the exact centre of each straight as start and finish line for pursuit races.
 A white 200 m line marks 200 m before the finish.

-Track construction

-Velodromes may be indoors or outdoors.
-In the heyday of velodrome racing (1890–1920), indoor tracks were common.
-When hosting six-day races, they were popular for revellers and urban sophisticates to congregate in the early hours after the bars had closed.
-Indoor tracks are not affected by weather and are more comfortable for spectators.
-They ride smoother and last longer.
-Despite the advantages of indoor tracks, outdoor velodromes are more common, as an outdoor venue does not require a building, making it more affordable, especially when new.
-Today, although many classic indoor tracks have been torn out of buildings and replaced by venues for more popular sports, velodromes are still sometimes built into indoor venues, particularly where track racing can generate enough revenue to cover the expense of dedicating a building to it.

 Race formats

 There are a variety of formats in velodrome races.
 A typical event will consist of several races of varying distances and structures.
 Common types of races include: